ibm-cloud-docs/satellite/responsibilities.md

 |{{site.data.keyword.satelliteshort}} Configuration| <ul><li>Provide a suite of API, CLI, and UI tools to initiate change management activities, such as to update configurations or subscriptions.</li><li>Automatically deploy any changes to a configuration to subscribed clusters.</li><li>Automatically delete Kubernetes resources that run in subscribed clusters when you delete a configuration.</li></ul> | <ul><li>Use the provided {{site.data.keyword.satelliteshort}} configuration and {{site.data.keyword.openshiftshort}} tools to manage all changes to your apps.
 You are completely responsible for your app lifecycle, including any downtime that might occur when you update an app version, depending on your update rollout strategy.</li></ul> |
 |{{site.data.keyword.satelliteshort}} Link | <ul><li>Maintain {{site.data.keyword.satelliteshort}} link connector versions.</li></ul> | <ul><li>Use the provided tools to create, update, or delete the endpoints that you need.</li><li>Enable and disable endpoints to allow or block network traffic between your location and the endpoint.</li></ul> |
 | {{site.data.keyword.satelliteshort}}-enabled services | <ul><li>Review each service's documentation for additional responsibilities that IBM maintains.
 For example, with {{site.data.keyword.openshiftlong_notm}} clusters, IBM provides patch version updates for the masters automatically and for the worker nodes that you initiate.</li></ul> | <ul><li>Review each service's documentation for additional responsibilities that you fulfill when you use these services.</li></ul> |
 {: caption="Table 2.
-Responsibilities for change management" caption-side="top"}
+Responsibilities for change management." caption-side="top"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a party might have responsibility for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}

 <br />